dar5hak/dar5hak.github.io/content/blog/making-of-site.md

 tags = ["web"]
 +++

 **TL;DR:** I moved from WordPress to a superfast static site.
-[Here's the source code](https://github.com/dar5hak/dar5hak.github.io).
+[Here’s the source code](https://github.com/dar5hak/dar5hak.github.io).

 This is not my first site.
-I've had a WordPress blog hosted on this domain since 2013.
+I’ve had a WordPress blog hosted on this domain since 2013.
 And I recommend WordPress to anyone who wants their own site but cannot write HTML and CSS.

 Then why did I move away from it?
 Because I can.
 As an experienced web developer, I was itching to write my own site by hand.
 Reasons being: